pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step2.md

 </pre>

-Having designed our API, we can now set about building.
+Having designed our API, we can now set about building it.

 ### Implement the Product API